kubedb/docs/docs/guides/etcd/monitoring/overview.md

 Keeping metrics on their own listener is deliberate. etcd also serves `/metrics` on the client port, but once TLS is enabled KubeDB renders `--client-cert-auth=true`, and a client that cannot present a certificate — kubelet running a readiness probe, or a Prometheus server that has not been given one — would be rejected there.
 The dedicated listener stays plain HTTP, so probes and scraping keep working unchanged after you turn TLS on.
 Note the consequence: **enabling `spec.tls` does not encrypt the metrics endpoint.** If your Prometheus server and your etcd cluster are in different trust domains, use a NetworkPolicy or a service mesh to control access to port `2381`.

-> When `spec.monitor` is set on a TLS-enabled `Etcd`, KubeDB does issue a certificate under the `metrics-exporter` alias (secret `<db-name>-metrics-exporter-cert`).
-The metrics listener itself is served over plain HTTP as described above, so the stats Service and the generated `ServiceMonitor` are configured with `scheme: http`.
+> KubeDB deliberately does **not** issue a `metrics-exporter` certificate for etcd.
+The alias is accepted by the `Etcd` schema, and defaulting even stamps an entry for it into `spec.tls.certificates`, but nothing ever creates or mounts that Secret — etcd's `--listen-metrics-urls` has no TLS flags of its own, so the listener is plain HTTP by design.
+The stats Service and the generated `ServiceMonitor` are therefore configured with `scheme: http`.

 ## The stats Service

 When `spec.monitor.agent` is a Prometheus agent, KubeDB creates a second Service next to the regular client Service, named `<etcd-crd-name>-stats`:

 - It selects the same pods as the client Service.
-- It publishes a single port named `metrics`, whose port number is `spec.monitor.prometheus.exporter.port` (default `56790`), targeting etcd's own metrics port on the pod.
+- It publishes a single port named `metrics`, whose port number is `spec.monitor.prometheus.exporter.port` (default `2381`), targeting etcd's own metrics port on the pod.
 - It is labelled with the standard KubeDB offshoot labels plus `kubedb.com/role: stats`, which is what a `ServiceMonitor` selects on.

 Everything else depends on which agent you chose.